Hamziee/Discord-Nitro-Generator-and-Checker/README.md

 ### Installation
 1. Get the files (2 Ways)

-    1.1 Click on Code, then download zip.
+    1.1 Click on [Releases](https://github.com/Hamziee/Discord-Nitro-Generator-and-Checker/releases), then download the latest one.
 Or:

     1.2 Clone the repo
    ```sh